-With modern car with latest technologies and warranty, driving has become so much smoother.
+With modern cars with the latest technologies and warranty, driving has become so much smoother.
 That being said, things will happen.
-And today, most if not all vehicles come with basic car jack and spare tire, an emergency tire patch and inflator kit to deal with most common breakdown – flat tire.
+And today, most if not all vehicles come with a basic car jack and spare tire, an emergency tire patch and inflator kit to deal with the most common breakdown – flat tire.
 However, those breakdowns don’t necessarily happen at your driveways, well-lit areas, and cloudless days.
 There are fairly some remote, helpless and frustrating situations.

 A roadside emergency kit can ease the pain and reduce the hassle of such breakdowns especially when traveling long distances.
 Being prepared can make a stressful or dangerous situation a lot more manageable; not to mention, safer and more efficient.
 That’s why it’s crucial to keep a car emergency kit in your car at all times.